You might think that as you enter midlife, you have missed the opportunity to correct your vision.

 What sounds like a frightening, medical term is actually a completely normal condition which the majority of people will experience at some point once they pass the age of 40.
 Presbyopia is where your eyes have trouble focussing on near objects, and can often be characterised by the glasses wearer who takes their lenses off to read the paper.

 Laser eye surgery is fine if you want to correct long sight, short sight or astigmatism, but following treatment, if you are over 50 because of presbyopia, reading glasses would be required.
 There is a laser procedure called monovision (blended vision) where one eye is corrected for distance vision and the other for reading and the brain adapts to allow you to see both distance and near.
 However, this will need a trial through the use of monovision spectacles or contact lens correction to confirm you are able to tolerate this.

 An Alternative to Laser Eye Surgery in the Over 50s

 If you are aged over 50 and wish to eradicate the need for glasses or contact lenses to correct your vision then you will need to consider alternative treatments.

-Unlike laser eye surgery that alters the corneal shape, CLE corrects vision by removing the eye’s internal lens, replacing it with an artificial intraocular lens.
-These intraocular lenses can have a multifocal component which means that the surgery can provide a patient with excellent distance vision and will also correct their near sight.
+Unlike laser treatment that alters the corneal shape, CLE corrects vision by removing the eye’s internal lens, replacing it with an artificial intraocular lens.
+These intraocular lenses can have a multi-focal component which means that the surgery can provide a patient with excellent distance vision and will also correct their near sight.

-Intraocular lens exchange is also predominantly useful for patients who have been diagnosed with cataracts, and for those patients who have no sign of cataracts, this treatment has the added benefit of eliminating their future development.
+Intraocular Lens Replacement is also predominantly useful for patients who have been diagnosed with cataracts, and for those patients who have no sign of cataracts, this treatment has the added benefit of eliminating their future development.